uofajillian/edx-documentation/en_us/shared/students/SFD_mobile.rst

 How do I post questions on the discussion board?
 ========================================================

+..
+The following paragraph describes the features of the edX mobile app for partners/edx.org (video only)
+..
+Alison, DOC-1840, June 2015

+.. only:: Partners

   Right now, you cannot use the app to participate in course discussions.
 To read or contribute to the discussions, use a computer.

+..
+The following paragraph describes the features of the edX mobile app for Open edX (adds notifications, assessments, discussions)
+..
+Alison, DOC-1840, June 2015

+.. only:: Open_edX

+  To read or contribute to course discussions, view your course in **full mode**.
+You can then select **Discussion** and find the topics that youa re interested in.

 .. _Video Questions: